h-romanw/yetanotherbudget/README.md

 With designs in place, I created a formal Kanban board of features (again on pen and paper), allowing me to track progress across multiple tasks and organise features in order of priority and dependency.

 ## 3.5 Stagegating and final decisions
-As the week of development went by, I included various stagegates to determine whether progress to implementing different groups of features would be appropriate.
+As the week of development went by, I included various stagegates to determine whether to progress to a further stage of feature implementation.
 By the end of the week the Streamlit app was feature complete, but I was faced with the choice between testing and attempting to migrate to my desired React - Flask architecture.
-I ultimately chose not to proceed with the latter, as I wasn't comfortable with the risk of delivering a poorly-funcitoning product (though the intitial steps towards this can be found in the `experimental` branch of the repo).
+I ultimately chose not to proceed with the latter, as I wasn't comfortable with the risk of delivering a poorly-functioning product (though the intitial steps towards this can be found in the `experimental` branch of the repo).
 Though Replit offers the ability to host webapps through their service, I opted to do so through Streamlit for simplicity.

 ## 3.6 Next steps
 If you have read this far, thank you!
 My goal with this app is to implement my target architecture, not just for the additional UX flexibility but so that I could implement some of the features in the "Could" section (e.g. PostgreSQL database, login states, etc.).
-For now, I am excited to share this feature-complete prototype version of Yett Another Budget with you!
+For now, I am excited to share this feature-complete prototype version of Yet Another Budget with you!

 # 4 Product Walkthrough